MRGando/MRGando/README.md

 - 👋 Hi, I’m @MRGando
 - 👀 I’m interested in Web Designing and Coding
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Git & Advanced javascript
 - 💞️ I’m looking to collaborate on Web Developing
 - 📫 How to reach me wmails@yahoo.com